nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ---WARNING!---
 This will delete all modules and tasks data.
 Type 'yes' if you wish to continue.
-Enter any key to cancel this operation.
+Enter any other key to cancel this operation.
 ````

 **Case 1: User enters `yes`**

 Note: `yes` is case-insensitive here.
+The program ignores any leading or trailing spaces.

 Expected output:
 ````